The concept of bystander intervention is really simple: it’s people helping people.

 Bystander intervention has been popularized in public spaces, colleges, and workplace settings -- but bystander intervention online is still a relatively new concept with new opportunities and challenges.
 For example, when you experience harassment in person, there are not always other people around.
 But online, it’s easy to ping people and get them to show up in the blink of an eye to help.
 It can also be easier to check-in on the person being harassed without being detected by the folks doing the harassment.

 The online setting also brings new challenges, however -- the most scary of which is how quickly and easily the harassment can turn on you if you intervene publicly.
-At Hollaback!, we partnered in 2020 with PEN America to launch a one-hour training on bystander intervention online using Hollaback!’s 5D’s of bystander intervention: “Distract,” “Delegate,” “Document,” “Delay,” and “Direct.”
+At Right To Be (formerly Hollaback!), we partnered in 2020 with PEN America to launch a one-hour training on bystander intervention online using Right To Be’s 5D’s of bystander intervention: “Distract,” “Delegate,” “Document,” “Delay,” and “Direct.”
 Four out of the five forms of bystander intervention we’ll discuss are indirect, meaning that you won’t be detected by the people doing the harassing - but you’ll still be able to support the person being harassed online.

 Before you get started, a couple rules: